Bula! Welcome to Fiji

 Arriving into the village will be the most eagerly anticipated day of your expedition, you will be greeted by the locals as you attend a traditional welcoming ceremony at the local village hall where you will get your first opportunity to try Kava - a traditional drink in the South Pacific, this will be presented to you by the executive head of the village.

-During your time in Fiji you will become accustomed to the term 'Fiji time' the term represents the state of being, a term that lets the stress of the modern world just evaporate.
+During your volunteer program in Fiji you will become accustomed to the term 'Fiji time' the term represents the state of being, a term that lets the stress of the modern world just evaporate.

 There really is nothing like a Fijian village!
 However it may take you a short time to adjust to, after all we will be extending you beyond your normal level of comfort - this is part of your look at life journey.
 You will experience a basic standard of living, the communal harmony among locals, strong religious beliefs and the traditional customs and values in the village.
 You will receive full support